Conanza/ARLite/README.md

 This is done using the `String#tableize` method that the ActiveSupport inflector library provides.

-### Phase Ib: Getters and Setters
+### Phase Ib: Attribute Getters and Setters

-When we define a model class `Cat < SQLObject`, it should automatically get setter and getter methods for each of the columns in its table.
+When we define a model class `Cat < SQLObject`, it should automatically get setter and getter methods for each of the columns in its table (i.e. its attributes).

 To accomplish this:
 `::columns` returns an array with the names of the table's columns as symbols.